kjnapier/spacerocks/docs/SpaceRock.md

 |   2   | Sun, Mercury, Venus, Earth, Moon, Mars, Jupiter, Saturn, Uranus, Neptune |
 |   3   | Full set of JPL Horizons perturbers                                      |

+## The `observe` Method

-You can use the `observe` method compute the objects' ephemerides from an arbitrary location in the solar system.
+You can use the `observe` method compute objects' ephemerides from an arbitrary location in the solar system.
 Here we compute the ephemerides of our rocks from DECam.

-## The `observe` Method

 ```Python
 obs = rocks.observe(obscode='W84')
 ```

+The only argument taken by `observe` is an `obscode` (see [this link](https://minorplanetcenter.net/iau/lists/ObsCodesF.html) for a full list) or a `spiceid`.

-This method returns an [Ephemerides](./Ephemerides.md) object which contains the rocks' state vectors with respect to the observer, corrected for light travel time.
+The `observe` method returns an [Ephemerides](./Ephemerides.md) object which contains the rocks' state vectors with respect to the observer, corrected for light travel time.
-These values allow us to compute the objects' observable properties, which are accessible as attriutes to the `Ephemerides` object.
+These values allow us to compute the rocks' observable properties, which are accessible as attriutes to the `Ephemerides` object.

+## The `to_file` Method

 Finally, you can write and read `SpaceRock` objects to and from `asdf` files.
 ```Python